 Canvas allows you to upload assignments, take quizzes, communicate with classmates, and track your grades and progress in your classes.

-Walla Walla Community College has 2 open computer labs in Walla Walla and one open lab in Clarkston.
+Walla Walla Community College has one open computer lab in Walla Walla and one open lab in Clarkston.

 The computer labs are primarily for student and faculty/staff use.
 Use by others is subject to the availability of PC’s and their appropriate application.
 Students may be required to provide proof of enrollment.
 Lab computers are primarily for school related work.
 Students using lab PC’s for other purposes may be asked to leave if there are students waiting to work on assignments.

-That labs are staffed by computer lab supervisors and lab monitors who assist students in the use of computer hardware and software, enabling them to get their classwork completed.
-For hours and locations, click here.
+The labs are staffed by computer lab supervisors and lab monitors who assist students in the use of computer hardware and software, enabling them to get their classwork completed.
+Please refer to our Hours and Locations for lab availability.

-By default, each registered student will receive a $10.00 credit per quarter for printing.
-Printing rates are $0.05/page for grayscale (Black & White) and $0.50/page for color.
-That is 200 free pages of black & white print per quarter.
+Printing rates are 0.05/page for grayscale (Black & White) and 0.50/page for color.
+That is 600 free pages of black & white print per quarter if every credit is used.
 Also, it is beneficial to use the duplex option (print on both sides of the paper) were available because you receive a 10% discount for duplex printing.